sambi-dev/sambi/README.md

 ```

 > **Template Tip:**
-> We use `@sambi` as a placeholder for package names.
-For a personal touch, substitute `@sambi` with your organization or project name using find-and-replace.
+> We use `@yocxo` as a placeholder for package names.
+For a personal touch, substitute `@yocxo` with your organization or project name using find-and-replace.
 This ensures cleaner imports and a customized codebase.

 ## Quick Start